Kate Rickards: Marriage and stage career

 Katie and Rickards became lovers after Lottie's death.
 Their first child, Noni, was born in December 1879.
 The couple married the following year in the registry office of Chorlton, Manchester after Rickards's first wife, Caroline Hayden, granted him a divorce.
 Katie was 17, Harry was 36.
 Two more children followed, a son, Sydney, born in 1883, and a second daughter, Madge, born in 1885.
 After her marriage, Katie performed under the name Kate Leete (using Harry Rickards's legal surname).
 During this time, the couple toured Australasia from 1885 to 1887 as the "Rickards-Leete Combination", and Kate left her trapeze days behind to become an actress and singer.
 Her first stage role was as Miss Maud Tomkins in Garnet Walch's Bric-a-Brac.
 The Star wrote of her performance in Ballarat in January 1887:

 Kate Leete was as ladylike as ever, and her quiet and refined manner has certainly won for her many friends amongst her audience.
 It is quite a treat to see a lady like Miss Leete on the boards.
 Her rendering of the ballad allotted her was effective, and the duet with Mr Rickards, "That's my pa, that's my daughter", was a treat to listen to, in fact, her performance from first to last was charming.

 Shortly after those performances, the family returned to England, where their third daughter, Edith, was born in April 1887.
 When the child died in infancy, the couple sought a more congenial climate for the health of their remaining children.
 They decided to make Australia their permanent home and arrived in Adelaide in 1888.

 Their new company in Australia was known as "Harry Rickards' New Comedy and Specialty Company".
 Kate's roles with the company included Georgina Heatherington in Walch's Spoons, Lillian Neville in Charles Godfrey's musical sketch On Guard, and Tootsie Sloper in The Land Lubber: A Nautical Nightmare, written especially for her by Walch.
 However, the 1888–89 tour was not a financial success.
 Over the next two years Kate, Harry and their three children basically lived on the proceeds of their Sunday night shows held during the summer on the Parramatta River ferry boat Alathea.
 For those shows they used a much smaller company limited to Kate, Harry, and a few local artistes.

 The Rickards family eventually settled in Sydney in 1892, initially setting up operations in the old opera house on King Street.
-Kate, Harry, and their daughter Noni were amongst the performers on the opening night.
+Kate, Harry, and their daughter Noni were among the performers on the opening night.
 Harry went on to become a wealthy impresario and theatre owner.
 On Kate's advice, he took over the lease of the Garrick Theatre in 1893 and renamed it the Tivoli Theatre.
 Rickards later bought the theatre and established the highly successful Tivoli circuit.
 Both Kate and Harry performed at the Tivoli in its early years, with Kate introducing Australian audiences to the popular song "Daisy Bell" ("Bicycle Built for Two").